pikesley/station-clock/README.md

 Anybody remember [Nimuno Loops](https://twitter.com/nimunoloops?lang=en) (which I think maybe became [Mayka Tape](https://www.thetoyshop.com/lego-construction/building-blocks/Mayka-Tape---2-Stud-Dark-Green-2-Metres-By-ZURU/p/532182_Dgreen))?
 I have 4 boxes of this stuff from when I backed it on IndieGogo but I never found a use for it until now.

-The screen is just about 10 Lego studs by 10 Lego studs, so with the Pi mounted, I worked out where I
+The screen is just about 10 Lego studs by 10 Lego studs, so with the Pi mounted, I worked out where I could attach some bits of the Nimuno, attached the Nimuno stud-side-up to a Lego scaffold to keep it all in the right place, and stuck it down.

+I will take some pictures of this tomorrow.